 The Observatory of Good Governance is established as a structure for research and the dissemination of knowledge to the scientific community and society in general.
 It is conceived as a network of researchers, universities and research centres under the direction and coordination of its headquarters at Universidad Rey Juan Carlos.

-Its network of researches develops research projects at the European and national levels within its differentes lines of research: Institutional capacities, Public integrity and the fight against corruption, Good Governance and Public Opinion, Civil Security for Society and Migration and Inclusive Societies.
+Members of the network conduct research at the national, European and global level within the following research lines: Institutional capacities, Public integrity and the fight against corruption, Good Governance and Public Opinion, Civil Security for Society and Migration and Inclusive Societies.
 This work promotes the participation of Universidad Rey Juan Carlos in the generation and transfer of knowledge, research excellence, innovation, and the academic exploitation of results.

 On 2 June 2026, the Observatory will host the I Permanent Seminar on Good Governance, an interdisciplinary academic event devoted to examining the multiple factors that contribute to the emergence and consolidation of anti-democratic attitudes in contemporary political systems.
 Bringing together scholars from different areas of expertise, the seminar aims to foster dialogue on the social, political and institutional dynamics that undermine democratic values, weaken public trust, and contribute to processes of democratic backsliding.